-WYDOT as the grant recipient for the pilot, is the overall lead and responsible for the governance of the Phase 2 and Phase 3 of the pilot.
+WYDOT as the grant recipient for the pilot, is the overall lead and responsible for the governance of Phase 2, Phase 3, and Phase 4 of the pilot.
 Led by the GIS and ITS group, WYDOT is responsible for delivering the scope of work identified in the grant award.
 WYDOT is supported by a contractor team and partners to deliver the pilot per the agreement between USDOT and WYDOT.
 Several of WYDOT's departments are involved in the pilot, including: